thuruht/farwhy_uni/PROGRESS_REPORT.md

 6. Implement form validation improvements
 7. Clean up debugging logs and add documentation
 8. Enhance UI with loading indicators and confirmation dialogs

+### Recent Fixes (June 21, 2025)

+1. ✅ **Fixed Events Modal Venue Selection**
+   - Fixed issue where modal would still show "Farewell only" when opened from Howdy state
+   - Ensured currentVenue is properly updated from body data-state before opening modal
+   - Added MutationObserver to detect data-state changes in real-time
+   - Implemented proper active tab indication with checkmarks for selected venue

+2. ✅ **Fixed Calendar Overlay Links in Howdy State**
+   - Fixed issue where credEt div links would stop working after switching to Howdy state
+   - Added direct event listeners to newly created calendar overlay links
+   - Implemented event delegation for all modal trigger links
+   - Created custom event system for communication between ifrevl.js and events-modal.js

+These changes ensure that the events modal works consistently regardless of the current page state, and that all links to view events function correctly in both Farewell and Howdy states.